 Are you Returning to Workforce after an Employment Gap?

 If you are returning to the job market after an employment gap, an objective statement is a good place to address this.
 What have you been up to?
 What have you learned during this period?
 Life experience is still valuable experience.
 If possible, provide information on things you learned during this period.

 Make it Attractive

-Objective statements is considered as something boring and unnecessary.
+Objective statements are considered as something boring and unnecessary.
 Most of the job seekers hesitate in writing a career objective statement.
 But, it surely is a vital part of your resume.
 Make it interesting to grab the attention of the employer.
 Throw a dose of personality onto the page and add something you’ve wanted to say that hasn’t fit in any other part of your resume.
 Catch the attention of the employer and/or hiring manager with a unique and genuine objective statement.

 Keep it short

-Limit your objective statement to few sentences.
+Limit your objective statement to a few sentences.
 Communicating in few words can be surprisingly tricky, but when done well, it shows thoughtful skill.
 Take some time to think about how you’d best like to maximize these sentences.
 Only include what’s absolutely necessary.